Samuel Jones (composer): Biography

 Samuel Jones, a native of Mississippi (b.
 1935), graduated from the Central High School in Jackson and received his undergraduate degree with highest honors at Millsaps College.
 He acquired his professional training at the Eastman School of Music, where he earned his M.A. and Ph.D. degrees in composition under Howard Hanson, Bernard Rogers, and Wayne Barlow.
 His mentors in conducting include Richard Lert and William Steinberg.

 Jones enjoyed his earliest success as a conductor, advancing through the ranks of smaller American orchestras to become music director of the Rochester Philharmonic.
 He was then asked to help found a significant new music school in Houston, Texas.
 He served as the first dean of the Shepherd School of Music at Rice University, building its faculty and facilities over six years as dean.
 Jones continued to serve as professor of composition and conducting after stepping down as dean, while serving as director of graduate studies.
 Jones influenced a number of conductors and composers through his work as a teacher at Rice and in workshops of the Conductors Guild and League of American Orchestras.
-His students include a number of accomplished composers and conductors, including Gabriela Lena Frank, Larry Rachleff and Andrew Levin.
+His students include a number of accomplished composers and conductors, including Gabriela Lena Frank, Evan Khulmann, Larry Rachleff and Andrew Levin.
+In 1970, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In 1997 Jones was appointed Composer-in-Residence at the Seattle Symphony.
 He retired from full-time academic life after 24 years at Rice to relocate to the Pacific Northwest and dedicate more of his attention to composition.

 Samuel Jones's compositions include an oratorio and three symphonies as well as shorter orchestral works, works for chorus and orchestra, opera, chamber music and works for children.
 One of his proudest achievements, which he mentioned to a Huffington Post reporter in 2015, was the unlikely feat of persuading author Truman Capote to allow him to set Capote's iconic story, A Christmas Memory, as an opera, which debuted in Dallas in 1992 and for which he wrote the libretto.